temitopeakin1/temitopeakin1/README.md

 - 📈 2022: More Projects to accomplish; focus PL: React, Angular, Flutter.
 - 📈 2023: Get immersed in NodeJS
 - 📈 2024: Focus more on backend engineering: Java & NodeJs
 - 📈 2025: Focus more on backend and Cloud services GoLang, NestJs, NodeJs and AWS, write more technical articles (commencing midyear)
+- 📈 2026: Data Structures and Algorithms, System Design, Java, Golang

 ---